DGRYZER/Frame-Gallery/README.md

 Gallery Page image - 4 =>

-Seccond Pop Up (If user click any TItle of a frame, it will show the details of that frame.) 👇🏻👇🏻👇🏻
+Second Pop Up (If user click any TItle of a frame, it will show the details of that frame.) 👇🏻👇🏻👇🏻

 ![image](https://github.com/DGRYZER/Frame-Gallery/assets/91932081/c9f8bd3b-5909-4ed3-b1be-3d5a86bd0ed8)